Esports Team Communication 2025

 Use Clear Locations

-Use official or agreed map callouts.
+Communicate with official or team-agreed map callouts.

-Example: Not "there" — say "Garage," "Top Mid," "Behind car."
+Example: No "there" — use "Garage," "Top Mid," and "Behind car."

 3